 This column reflects fees paid to Mr. Harris by South Atlantic Canners, Inc. for his service as a director of South Atlantic Canners.
-South Atlantic Canners is a manufacturing cooperative comprised of Coca-Cola bottlers in which we are a member.
+South Atlantic Canners is a manufacturing cooperative comprised of Coca-Cola bottlers in which the Company is a member.

 II.
-2012 Grants of Plan-Based Awards
+2013 Grants of Plan-Based Awards

-The following table shows grants of plan-based awards made to our named executive officers in March 2012.
+The following table shows grants of plan-based awards made to the named executive officers in March 2013.